This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Depending on the severity of their symptoms, ability to perform daily tasks, and access to transportation, living independently is still possible for many.
 Hired help such as personal assistants, cooks, maids, and other professionals make it possible.

-A common myth is that children with cerebral palsy will never be able to make enough money in adulthood to sustain themselves, which is untrue.
 In fact, with Internet access, more and more people with disabilities can secure employment at home, and numerous employers offer positions that consider a person’s disability.

 Start early by instilling a good work ethic in your child, whether it be making sure they complete home chores or school assignments.
-The Centers for Independent Living (CIL) offers boundless resources for people with disabilities to help them make money and become independent, including:[1]

 - Counseling and emotional support

 Not all children with cerebral palsy will have the ability to live independently or earn money on their own.
-Sometimes cognitive or emotional issues limit people with cerebral palsy from becoming independent and finding gainful employment.
+Sometimes, cognitive or emotional issues limit people with cerebral palsy from becoming independent and finding gainful employment.

-Or perhaps they are completely immobile and can’t get to and from work.
+Or perhaps they are immobile and can’t get to and from work.
 Cerebral palsy covers a broad range of symptoms and associated diseases, ranging from mild to severe.
 With that comes different limitations in what children can do when transitioning into adulthood.

 Cerebral palsy residential living centers generally have medical staff, counselors, and therapists on hand to help ensure each person receives adequate care.
 There are private residential centers as well as state-funded living facilities.
 These may be good options for some individuals as well.